Enrollment to kindergarten and schools

 Who can help me with interpretation?

-You can request a in person and telephone interpretation service of IOM by filling in this FORM.
+You can request an in person and telephone interpretation service of IOM by filling in this FORM.
 Th service can be booked for maximum 1 hour.
 Personal interpretation services should be ordered in justified cases.
 When booking, please indicate the reason for requesting a personal interpretation.

 Tipp: Use your browser to auto-translate websites from Hungarian to Ukraine and google translation application or other voice translator phone applications to interpret your voice or text.